vapor-ware/synse-server/docs/api/index.html.md

 If no valid query parameters are specified, this endpoint will read the specified device.
 If any number of valid query parameters are specified, the endpoint will write to the specified device.

+Invalid query parameters will result in a 400 Invalid Arguments error.

 ### HTTP Request

 `GET http://host:5000/synse/2.0/led/{rack}/{board}/{device}`